 If you love mixins, don’t worry, every component will still have them, it’s just that they will be redesigned to be more efficient and useful than they currently are.

 While cutting back component mixins, Foundation 6 will come with enhanced grid mixins that will allow us to create a more customized grid.

-Zurb promises that we will be able to easily build as complicated grid system as we want, including more sophisticated custom rows and nested grids, and the ability of converting the default classes to semantic markup.
+Zurb promises that we will be able to easily build as complicated grid systems as we want, including more sophisticated custom rows and nested grids, and the ability to convert the default classes to semantic markup.
 The improved grid mixins will make the current grid creation even more intuitive, flexible and faster.